What Is Breast Augmentation?

 Length of Surgery

-Your breast augmentation surgery will be done at our office in Colleyville or our surgery center in Plano.
-This plastic surgery procedure lasts between one and two hours, depending on where the incision is made and the position of the implants.
+Your breast augmentation procedure will be done at our office in Colleyville or our surgery center in Plano.
+This plastic surgery procedure lasts between one and two hours, depending on where the breast augmentation incision is made and the position of the implants.

 Having your implants checked every few years after surgery is also a good idea.
 We’ll address any issues or questions you have.

 Breast augmentation recovery takes about three months.
 From about six weeks to three months after surgery, the tissue surrounding your implants will heal, and swelling will subside.
 You shouldn’t do any heavy lifting for six weeks after breast surgery.
 You may also need to take a week or two off work and should avoid driving for the first week.

 There will be some mild to moderate pain after surgery, but it is manageable.
 Over-the-counter pain medication can be used, although your plastic surgeon may recommend the use of a pain pump to help with your pain in the first few days after surgery.
 A pain pump is a small device that looks like a balloon.
 It carries numbing medications, which slowly drip through a catheter and into the affected area.

 Breast augmentation is an outpatient plastic surgery procedure, so you will be able to return home on the same day that the surgery takes place.